jduck/bs25-slides/slides.md

 1. Only give access to those you trust
    * Thankfully multi-user systems are less common
+   * Be very careful which apps you install on Android
 2. Limit your attack surface
    * Try to minimize as much as possible!
        * virtual machines, SELinux, seccomp, containers, capabilities, permissions